rustamgasanov/blog/source/_posts/2016-03-01-dockerize-your-project-part-3-continuous-builds-and-dockerization-with-jenkins.markdown

 ENTRYPOINT ["/bin/tini", "--", "/usr/local/bin/jenkins.sh"]
 ```

-Packages installation is pretty straightforward, the tricky part starts from the `docker`.
-The `RUN` steps are just copied <a href="https://docs.docker.com/engine/installation/linux/debian/" target="_blank">from the official page</a> for `Debian Jessie`.
+Packages installation is pretty straightforward, the tricky part starts from the docker setup part.
+The `RUN` steps are just copied <a href="https://docs.docker.com/engine/installation/linux/debian/" target="_blank">from the official page</a> for Debian Jessie.
 But, as you can see, we don't run it as a daemon anywhere.
 The good explanation why you don't want to run docker inside another docker(dind) container, especially for CI, you can find in this post by Jérôme Petazzoni: <a href="http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/" target="_blank">Using Docker-in-Docker for your CI or testing environment?
-Think twice.</a> Instead, we would share `docker.sock` and `bin/docker` between the host and `jenkins` container.
+Think twice.</a> Instead, we would share `docker.sock` and `bin/docker` between the host and jenkins container.

-After the `docker` setup, I execute 3 simple scripts:
+After the docker setup, I execute 3 simple scripts:

 * `build/ruby-install.sh`
 * `build/gems-install.sh`